HEALTHCARE & REMOTE PATIENT MONITORING

 Technology Overview

-Developed by an asthma patient, the RESP® Biosensor offers clinicians a new approach to manage chronic respiratory diseases and break the cycle of readmissions for at-risk patients.
+Developed by an asthma patient, the RESP® Biosensor offers clinicians and healthcare teams a novel approach to improve disease surveillance with at-risk patients.

-- Continuous lung sound monitoring: wearable device passively captures adventitious lung sounds such as cough, wheeze and crackles.
+- Continuous lung sound monitoring: High-fidelity wearable device continuously captures lung sounds to extend the range of stethoscope auscultation.

 - Patient-friendly device: Wireless, discreet design that respects patient comfort and lifestyle.